-□ Students should review the latest guidelines of URMC.
+□ Students should review the latest guidelines found in URMC's Social Media Toolkit.

 Electronic Mail and Etiquette

 All matriculated students in the SON receive an e-mail account that is secure within our system.
 Faculty and staff frequently use e-mail to communicate course material with students.
 Students are responsible for checking their e-mail for messages.
 Students must use their URMC e-mail account for all communication with SON faculty and among other students for school-related business.